 \section{Examples}

-We will construct several stable invariant ensembles by choosing particular spectral measure.
-Theorem~\ref{p3.1} part (2) tallows us to set the shift to be $y_0I_N$ for any $y_0\in\R$, as well as the spectral measure following $H(\dv R)=H(U\dv R U^\dagger )$ for any $U\in\U(N)$.
+We will construct several stable invariant ensembles by choosing particular spectral measures.
+Theorem~\ref{p3.1} part (2) allows us to set the shift to be $y_0I_N$ for any $y_0\in\R$, as well as the spectral measure following $H(\dv R)=H(U\dv R U^\dagger )$ for any $U\in\U(N)$.
 Without loss of generality one always assumes there is no shift.